aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell.
 If the time-out error happens on a read, the Shell will return `0xDEADBEEF` data back to the instance.
 This error is reported through the Management PF and could be retrieved by the AFI Management Tools metric.

-If DMA is enabled this interface also has DMA traffic targetting the CL.
+If DMA is enabled this interface also has DMA traffic targeting the CL.

 ### AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave, 512-bit)  -- PCIM interface